sarahalyahya/robotapsyche/feb14/README.md

 ## Difficulties and Imperfections
 Applying the impact of prey-prey collisions and prey-predator collisions was a bit challenging and depended a lot on trial and error.
 At first, I struggled with figuring out what to increment and what to keep untouched to achieve the effect that I want.
 I think I have more clarity about that now, but I still think the code needs more work to simulate a more well-connected physical system.
 For instance, I think the increase in prey radius should be more dependent on its mass increase rather than it independently increasing.
 Additionally, I tried to use scaling to make the process a bit slower, but I think it would look more organic if it was even slower.

+## Revelations
+The pythagorean theorem is magic!
+It solved multiple of my issues with the code!
+Mainly with relation to collisions.
 ## Next Steps
 - Giving preys the ability to kill the predator
 - Adding multiple predators